Anuragyadav1/the_right_doctors/README.md

 ## Features

-- View employee data in a responsive table.
+- View employee data in a table.
 - Add new employee records via a form with validation.
 - Edit existing employee records.
 - Delete employee records.
-- Fully responsive design using **Tailwind CSS**.

 ---